Financial help to leave an abusive home

 You can get help to set up a new home away from your abuser, including paying your rent and bills.

-From 31 January 2024, survivors of domestic abuse who do not have the financial means to leave their abusers will be able to apply for a single payment of up to £500.
+Survivors of domestic abuse who do not have the financial means to leave their abusers can apply for a single payment of up to £500.

 This can be for essential items such as groceries, nappies or support with new accommodation to help them and their children flee to safety.